valeriotor/Beyond-The-Veil/README.md

 A Minecraft Mod inspired by the writings of H.P.
 Lovecraft, as well as other works based on the author.

-It is EXTREMELY Work-In-Progress, and I am yet unsure whether it'll ever see the light of day, good luck me I guess.
+It is EXTREMELY Work-In-Progress, and I am yet unsure whether it'll ever see the light of day.
 I am currently enjoying its development quite a lot though.

+You can get a few sneak peeks on this unlisted playlist: https://www.youtube.com/playlist?list=PLxGcj3Q_sXcGVVId2I9johb_JUah_fDm1

 The mod requires Thaumcraft to work, as it utilizes its research, warp and aspect systems, despite being quite different from it in style and mechanics.